-MUMBAI, India — An Indian official says 12 people were killed when an old building on the outskirts of Mumbai collapsed after days of heavy rain.
+MUMBAI, India — Twelve people were killed early Tuesday when an old building on the outskirts of Mumbai collapsed after days of heavy rain, an Indian official said.

-Guleria said Tuesday that the building, located in the Mumbai suburb of Thane, was more than 50 years old and had been damaged by the rain.
+The building, located in the Mumbai suburb of Thane, was more than 50 years old and had been damaged by the rain, Guleria said.

 Mumbai and its surrounding areas in the western Indian state of Maharashtra experience heavy rainfall during the monsoon season, which runs from June through September.
 The rains routinely damage buildings, especially those that are either old or poorly built.